 For safety reasons, it is only possible to change this setting when the vehicle is stationary.
-The factory setting is on in countries in which daytime running lamp mode or daytime running lamps are mandatory.
+The factory setting is On in countries where daytime running lamp mode or daytime running lamps are mandatory.

-- ► Turn the key to position 2 in the ignition lock. - Press the (M) menu button repeatedly until the ID indicator lamp flashes and the on or OFF message appears in the display. - Press the or or button to activate or deactivate the daytime running lamps.
+- ► Turn the SmartKey to position 2 in the ignition lock - Press the (M) menu button repeatedly until the indicator lamp flashes and the on or OFF message appears in the display. - ► Press the (+) or (-) button to activate or deactivate the daytime running lamps. - 1 USA only:

-1 USA only:
+If you turn the light switch to \bigcirc or \bigcirc the corresponding light switches on.
+If you turn the light switch to \bigcirc , the daytime running lamps remain switched on.

-If you turn the light switch to $\exists OC{\uparrow}$ or $\exists D{\uparrow}$, the corresponding light switches on.
-If you turn the light switch to Auro, the daytime running lamps remain switched on.
 Canada only:

-If you turn the light switch to \fbox , the lowbeam headlamps switch on.
-If you turn the light switch to \fbox or Auro, the daytime running lamps remain switched on.
+If you turn the light switch to D, the low-beam headlamps switch on.
+If you turn the light switch to OCC or AUTO, the daytime running lamps remain switched on.